paceaux/Media-Manager-Plugins-for-Tridion/README.md

-# Media Manager Plugins for Tridion
+# Media Manager Tools for Tridion

-JavaScript plugins, jQuery plugins,  and Razor TBBs that make it a easier to get Media Manager working in Tridion

-### JavaScript Filmstrip Module - Upcoming Features
-+ a jQuery plugin for the filmstrip itself
+## CSS Tools

+## jQuery plugins for SDL's Media Manager

-## The jQuery Plugin
+## The Canvas Plugin

-the jQuery plugin is  `mm.plugin.js`.
-The plugin has been tested with jQuery 1.8.3 - 2.0.
+This is a brand new jQuery plugin.
+This uses the HTML5 Canvas API, and it relies on Media Manager's new JSON API.
+The plugin has been tested with jQuery 1.8.3 - 2.0 in Chrome and Firefox.
+This plugin is intended for modern browsers, as it uses the following HTML5 APIs

++ Canvas
++ getUserMedia
++ Video

+### Features

+With the Canvas plugin, several feaures are available.
+They include:
++ Convert a video to gray scale (other color conversions coming soon)
++ Display a zoomed video
++ Set a video to be either background or foreground (if you want copy to lay on top of the video)
++ Insert styled text into a video
++ Use the Custom Events in Media Manager to insert animated text at specific points in the video

 ### Setting Parameters

+This jQuery plugin was not built to work like other jQuery plugins that you may have worked with in the past; it does *not* accept parameters via JavaScript.
+Instead, parameters are set via HTML.
+This means that a content management system (CMS), such as Tridion, could contain a schema that stores configurations for the video that a content author can set, and that the configurations are translated into basic HTML.

+## The Standard Plugin

+The HTML file `video.html` contains a demo of the standard jQuery plugin

+The jQuery plugin is  `mm.plugin.js`.
+The plugin has been tested with jQuery 1.8.3 - 2.0 in Chrome, Firefox, IE8+, and Safari.

+### Setting Parameters

-**The jQuery plugin does not work like other jQuery plugins you may have worked with in the past; it does *not* accept parameters via JavaScript.**
+The jQuery plugin does not work like other jQuery plugins you may have worked with in the past; it does *not* accept parameters via JavaScript.

 The Media Manager jQuery plugin instead accepts parameters via HTML&mdash;so that you can allow content authors or Template Building Blocks (TBBs) to set parameters (example Razor templates and schemas to come).